whatyouhide/xandra/README.md

 ![Cover image](http://i.imgur.com/qtbgj00.jpg)

 Xandra is a [Cassandra][cassandra] driver built natively in Elixir and focused on speed, simplicity, and robustness.
-This driver works exclusively with the Cassandra Query Language v3 (CQL3) and the native protocol version 3.
+This driver works exclusively with the Cassandra Query Language v3 (CQL3) and the native protocol versions 3 and 4.

 ## Features